 - Right-click the host profile and select Remediate.

-See Host Profiles and vSphere Auto Deploy for more information about vSphere Auto Deploy.
+You can modify the user input parameters for the host profiles policies by customizing the host and clicking Next.Note: See Host Profiles and vSphere Auto Deploy for more information about vSphere Auto Deploy.

-This check generates a list of tasks that will be performed on the host.
+The pre-check generates a list of tasks that will be performed on the host.

-- Review the tasks that are necessary to remediate the Host Profile and click Finish.
+- Review the tasks that are necessary to remediate the host profile and click Finish.

 The compliance status is updated.